 Siege of Bonn

-The imperial troops under the command of Frederick III, Prince Elector and Duke of Brandenburg-Prussia, besieged Bonn in summer 1689.
+The imperial troops commanded by Frederick III, Prince Elector and Duke of Brandenburg-Prussia, besieged Bonn in summer 1689.
 They bombed the city for about three months until it capitulated in October 1689.
 A lot of damage had been done.

 Königswinter and other villages go up in flames